 - All participants must have a computer or laptop for use during this course.
-Your computer must meet the minimum technical specifications outlined on the Adobe Premiere Pro systems requirements page: https://helpx.adobe.com/audition/system-requirements.html .
+Your computer must meet the minimum technical specifications outlined on the Adobe Premiere Pro systems requirements page.
 If in doubt please reach out to Adobe directly.
 We recommend you verify your computer can run Premiere Pro before enrolling.

-- A subscription to Adobe Audition Creative Cloud for a period of 5-weeks is required to participate in this course.
-Information on how to purchase a subscription is found here: Adobe Premiere Pro Editing Software.
-You will begin using Premiere Pro during the first week of the five-week course.
+- A subscription to Adobe Creative Cloud for a period of 5-weeks is required to participate in this course.
+Information on how to purchase a subscription can be found on the Adobe Premiere Pro Editing Software page.
+You will begin using Premiere Pro during the second week of the six-week course.
 Keep this in mind when purchasing the license.

 - An external hard drive for working with video files in Adobe Premier Pro.